ltelab/disdrodb/docs/source/data.rst

    whether files already uploaded somewhere else should still be included.

+To upload data from multiple data sources or campaigns, please provide a space-separated string of the data sources or campaigns you require.
+For example, "EPFL NASA".

 Currently, only Zenodo is supported.

 After running this command, the user will be prompted to insert a Zenodo